jakobroenn02/AssaultCube-Internal/README.md

 ## Key Features

 ### Loader (Go)
-- Account lifecycle: register, log in, and reset passwords against the `users` table with bcrypt hashing for storage and comparisons.【F:views/register.go†L1-L180】【F:views/login.go†L1-L200】【F:views/resetpassword.go†L1-L202】
+- Account lifecycle: register, log in, and reset passwords against the `users` table with bcrypt hashing for storage and comparisons.
 - Post-login dashboard that keeps track of the signed-in user and routes to game actions or logout.【F:views/dashboard.go†L1-L120】
-- Assault Cube discovery, checksum validation, and DLL injection that wraps Windows process launching utilities from the `injection` package.【F:views/loadassaultcube.go†L1-L310】【F:injection/launcher.go†L1-L160】
+- Assault Cube discovery, checksum validation, and DLL injection that wraps Windows process launching utilities from the `injection` package.
-- Shared Lipgloss styling for a consistent terminal experience with keyboard-driven navigation across views.【F:views/styles.go†L1-L200】
+- Shared Lipgloss styling for a consistent terminal experience with keyboard-driven navigation across views.【

 ### Trainer (C++)
-- Hook library (`actrainer.dll`) with toggles for God Mode, Infinite Ammo, No Recoil, and other actions triggered by in-game hotkeys.【F:trainer/README.md†L5-L34】
+- Hook library (`actrainer.dll`) with toggles for God Mode, Infinite Ammo, No Recoil, and other actions triggered by in-game hotkeys.
-- Build scripts and CMake configuration for compiling the DLL on Windows before placing it at `trainer/actrainer.dll` for the loader to inject.【F:trainer/README.md†L36-L80】
+- Build scripts and CMake configuration for compiling the DLL on Windows before placing it at `trainer/actrainer.dll` for the loader to inject.